dar-kow/Portfolio/client/src/pages/how-i-do-it/test-architecture-en.md

-## Test Architecture Based on the Vertical Slice Approach Using Playwright
+## Test Architecture Based on a Hybrid Approach of Vertical Slice and Page Object Model Using Playwright

 ```mermaid
 flowchart TD